-Being overweight can drive up your premiums, but insurance isn't out of reach.
+Being overweight or obese can drive up your premiums, but life insurance isn't out of reach.

-Life insurance providers and their team of underwriters typically use BMI as a guide to assess and determine whether an applicant is overweight or not.
+Life insurance underwriters typically use BMI as a guide to determine whether an applicant is overweight or not.
 Your BMI is calculated based on the following formula:

 - <15: Very severely underweight

 - 30-35: Obese Class I (moderately obese)

 - 40+: Obese Class III (very severely obese)